Olympic soccer gets off to violent and chaotic start as Morocco fans rush the field vs Argentina

 SAINT-ETIENNE, France — (AP) — The Olympic men's soccer tournament got off to a violent and chaotic start Wednesday with Morocco's shocking 2-1 win against two-time gold medalist Argentina.

-The result only tells part of the story after a dramatic end to the match at Stade Geoffroy-Guichard in Saint-Etienne, which had to be suspended for nearly two hours when furious Morocco fans crashed the pitch and threw bottles from the stands to protest a late a goal by Argentina in the 16th minute of added time.
+The result tells only part of the story after a dramatic end to the match in Saint-Etienne, which had to be suspended for nearly two hours when furious Morocco fans ran on to the pitch and threw bottles from the stands to protest a late goal by Argentina in the 16th minute of added time.

 The angry and bizarre scene sparked confusion over whether the game had been concluded or paused.
-The crowd was told to leave the stadium, but players remained at the venue and returned to the pitch for a final three minutes of added time in an empty stadium.
+The crowd was told to leave the stadium, but players remained at the venue and returned to the pitch for a final three minutes of added time in front of empty stands.

 Moments before play resumed, Cristian Medina's disputed goal was disallowed by VAR for offside, and Morocco held on for the victory.

+Argentina's soccer federation said it had issued a a formal claim to world governing body FIFA to “take the necessary regulatory measures for such a serious event.”

+“Paris 2024 is working with the relevant stakeholders to understand the causes and identify appropriate actions,” a spokesperson for Paris organizers said.

-But not before a furious reaction from its fans who thought they’d been denied a critical win against one of international soccer's powerhouses.
+Morocco fans reacted furiously when they thought Medina's goal had denied the team a critical win against one of international soccer's powerhouses.

-Objects were thrown and invading Morocco fans were tackled by security on the field at Stade Geoffroy-Guichard in Saint-Etienne after Medina appeared to tie the game 2-2.
+Objects were thrown and invading Morocco fans were tackled by security on the field at Stade Geoffroy-Guichard after Medina appeared to tie the game 2-2.

 There were images of some Argentina players flinching when what appeared to be a flare was thrown onto the field.
 Bottles and cups were strewn over the pitch by the time the game was paused.